 If you would prefer a higher-resolution PDF and or a hard copy of the resource, please email firstname.lastname@example.org.

-Please note that, since publication, greater understanding of the reason behind the countershading, or dark/light general colour scheme of penguins has been assessed by The Tawaki Project.
+Please note that, since publication, greater understanding of the reason behind the countershading, or dark/light general colour scheme of penguins noted on page 20, has been assessed by The Tawaki Project.
 This excellent blog and short video links the countershading to thermoregulation, protection from abrasion, energetic reasons and social signalling:

 The LEARNZ videos that can be used in conjunction with the resource, can be found here: